 (* Mike Miller also made the first ascent of Mitre Might in 1987 with Charlie Sassara, Brian Canard and Karl Swanson.
 Mitre Might is a 450m Grade V ice route that is located right in front of the Bellicose / Benign gully.)

-First Descent: Ross Noffsinger, Richard Baranow and Cory Hinds; Spring 2003
+Partial Descent: Ross Noffsinger, Richard Baranow and Cory Hinds; Spring 2003

 Rating: Class 5

-The entire Northwest Ridge (from the col where climbers descend to gain Shroud Glacier) has seen at least 2 attempts and a successful descent.
+The entire Northwest Ridge (from the col where climbers descend to gain Shroud Glacier) has seen at least 2 attempts and a partial descent.
 Vin Hoeman and Dave Johnston attempted the route (date unknown) and the same day Hersman and Grenier attempted the Shroud, Greg Higgins attempted the Northwest Ridge.
 Hersman reported seeing Higgens high on a rock face above the glacier and Higgens turned around at an unknown point.